trans-travel/trans-travel/notes/usa-general.md

 It is likely under full Republican control of all branches of Federal government that previously allowed protest and advocacy activities may result in criminal charges and/or detention.

+Beyond this, in March, 2025, non-citizens have been arrested by immigration authorities for participating in anti-genocide protests, which the USA considers antisemitic.
+Unlike widely recognized antisemitic activity (for instance, Nazi salutes), the USA's policy is that protests against military action by Israel against Palestinian civilians is antisemitic and reason to remove people from the USA, using special powers granted to the Secretary of State, who personally has authorized actions under Trump's orders. (updated Mar.
+16, 2025)

 ## General Safety